-Sitting in my new boutique (well, small shop, really) in London’s Grays Antiques Centre the other day, my eyes focused out of a daydream and on to the two glass cabinets that display my stock.
+Sitting in my new boutique (well, small shop, really) in London’s Grays Antiques Centre the other day, my eyes focused out of a daydream and on to the two glass cabinets that display my stock, my Antiques Display.
 A riot of colours danced before my eyes, and shapes roughly resembling boiled sweets arranged on shelves came in to sharp focus to reveal the mastery of the designers who dreamed the fabulous forms up.
 “How marvellous!”, I thought, as my mind drifted to the fascinating stories and personalities behind them.

 Then it struck me.
 Do people display the pieces they love and collect like this any more?
+Do people use an Antiques Display?
 I can’t remember the last time I came across someone who had a ‘cabinet’ for displaying their collection.
 Shelves, often yes, but not cabinets.
 Much like the poor dining table, ‘granny’s china cabinet’ is now largely unused, unwanted and unfashionable.
 A growing number of people I have sold to recently have expressed their excitement at getting the piece home and displaying it on their teak sideboard, dining table, side table, or even a pedestal.
 Some have then gone on to explain how good their new acquisition will look against a wall, next to a lamp, under a picture, or grouped with two other pieces they already own.
 Serried ranks of objects have been replaced with carefully curated micro-collections displayed on, and enhanced by, suitably matching (or contrasting) furniture.

 So if that’s how many of the objects being sold end up being displayed, isn’t that how we as dealers should display the goods when we put them out for sale?
 Having visited a number of fairs around Europe, I’ve always noticed a particular buzz around stands made up of vignettes that one might find in a real home.
 A chair, a lamp and a side table with three objects on top – all grouped to great effect.
 Should we make it easier for people – especially a younger generation not used to ‘buying antiques’ – to understand how the objects we sell can enhance their homes by placing them for sale in as ‘domestic’ a setting as possible?
 It’s what many auction houses are doing with their ‘At Home’ style auctions, and the retail industry on the high street has been doing it for years.
 In fact, a certain Scandinavian superstore positively forces you to see how all their wares look when arranged temptingly (?!) together in a room set.